navneetsn18/Speech_Recognition/README.md

 # Speech_Recognition

 Install the following package
-> sudo pip3 insall SpeechRecognition
+> sudo pip3 install SpeechRecognition

 Run and have fun... :)